netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_nitro_request_module.rst

       - The type of resource we are operating on.

         It is required for all ``operation`` values except ``mas_login`` and ``save_config``.
+    * - timeout
+      - Default:

+        *45*
+      - Timeout for the NITRO HTTP request.
     * - validate_certs
       - Default: